pcubillos/mc3/docs/mcmc_tutorial.rst

 This tutorial describes the available options when running an MCMC with ``MC3``.
 The following sections make up a script meant to be run from the Python interpreter or in a Python script.
-At the `bottom of this page
-<file:///home/pcubillos/Dropbox/IWF/projects/2014_mc3/multiproc/sphinxdoc-MCcubed/html/mcmc_tutorial.html#mcmc-run>`_
-you can see the entire script.
+At the :ref:`bottom of this page <mcmc-run>` you can see the entire script.

 Preamble
 --------